ibm-cloud-docs/codeengine/cmd_defs.md

 {: shortdesc}

 You must be within the context of a [project](#cli-project) before you use `jobrun` commands.

+For more information about working with jobs and job runs, see [Running jobs](/docs/codeengine?topic=codeengine-job-deploy).

 To see CLI help for the `jobrun` commands, run `ibmcloud ce jobrun -h`.
 {: tip}